 Results.
 No different than a brick and mortar business.

 It is not for everyone.
-You have to be able to hire effectively and be quick to realize that it is not a good fit for the employee.
+You have to be able to hire effectively and be quick to realize that if it is not a good fit for the employee.

 We provide remote workers with a $2,000 per year technology stipend.

 My family is really important to me.
 Working remotely is the perfect solution to travel sports.
 I bring my laptop with me all the time and am able to conduct meetings in the “luxury of my hotel room” without the client knowing any difference.
-I find that I spend 100 times more time with my family than what I would if I was prisoner of a brick and mortar company.
+I find that I spend 100 times more time with my family than what I would if I was the prisoner of a brick and mortar company.